 There are some two billion Asian women on the planet and we don’t all look alike.
 You can’t stay stuff like this and then get angry that other people say all Asians look alike.

-I’ve seen other Asian people inadvertently perpetuate this stereotype. too Two Asian women told me they wouldn’t date Asian men because it would be like dating their brother.
+I’ve seen other Asian people inadvertently perpetuate this stereotype too.
+Two Asian women told me they wouldn’t date Asian men because it would be like dating their brother.
 What a stupid perspective!
 I don’t look at an Asian man and think, are you my brother?
 I don’t look at an Asian woman and think is that my sister?
 We don’t all look alike.
-We’re unique.

 The Stereotype that Model Minorities Don’t Face Discrimination